 The Council publishes a scope of practice as a Notice in the New Zealand Gazette under section 11 of the Act.

 Scope of practice for dental hygiene

-The practice of dental hygiene is the prevention and non-surgical treatment of periodontal diseases through the provision of oral health assessment, diagnosis, management and treatment of any disease, disorder or condition of the orofacial complex and associated structures in accordance with this scope of practice and a dental hygienist’s approved education, training, experience and competence.
+The practice of dental hygiene is the prevention and non-surgical treatment of periodontal diseases through the provision of oral health assessment, diagnosis, management and treatment of any disease, disorder or condition of the orofacial complex and associated structures in accordance with a dental hygienist’s approved education, training, experience and competence.

 A dental hygienist guides patients’ personal care with the aim of achieving and maintaining oral health as an integral part of general health.

 The scope of practice encompasses the dental hygienist competencies.